 The benefits to Jammie and Chad were many:

 With cash from the sale of land, the Underhills could buy out an existing partner and not only continue the business but use some of the cash to invest in its growth.

 Ability to Expand Operations

-Working with Bonnefield, the Underhills can achieve their expansion goals in the ambitious time frame they have set out.
-They invest in the business operations, while Bonnefield invests in the land, leasing it back to them on a long-term basis.
+Working with Bonnefield, the Underhills could achieve their expansion goals in the ambitious time frame they set out.
+They invested in the business operations, while Bonnefield invested in the land, leasing it back to them on a long-term basis.